 Vessel or Tabletop Sink

-For vessel sinks, the faucet needs to be attached to either the countertop or the wall.
+For vessel sinks, the faucet needs to be attached to the countertop or the wall.
 It will also require a pop-up drain.

 While unique looking, vessel sinks are not as durable as other types of sinks.
 They can also be harder clean—especially around the underside of the bowl and around the fixtures.